 - You are able to take a break at any time throughout the panel

-- You will find out the outcome of the panel immediatley after the panel is finished or, you will be informed why the panel are unable to reach a desicision that day
+- You will find out the outcome of the panel immediately after the panel is finished, or you will be informed why the panel are unable to reach a decision that day

 What do I need to do first?

-- Read the University’s Regulations for Disciplinary.
+- Read the University’s Disciplinary Regulations.
 These can be found on the web-site of the Office of Student Complaints, Appeals and Regulations (OSCAR) – https://www.surrey.ac.uk/office-student-complaints-appeals-and-regulation

 - Read through the information that you have been given

 - You can prepare a short statement to read at the start of the meeting or panel